cchamber/Infant_movement_assessment/README.md

 6. Visualize results

 Open notebook `notebooks/master.ipynb`.
-To Extract pose data from pose-estimate files, Pre-process data, Build kinematic features (stages 1-3 above), run cells 1-3.
+To Extract pose data from pose-estimate files, Pre-process data, Build kinematic features (stages 1-3 above), edit paths to pose data in `notebooks/master.ipynb`.
+Run cells 1-3.
 - If running pipeline from data provided on figshare, in cells 2 and 3, comment line 6: `load_pose_data.main(data_set, raw_pose_estimates_video_path)`
 - If running the pipeline based on output of `Get_pose_estimates_from_video.ipynb` include line 6 of cells 2 and 3.
 Add meta data to data/video_meta_data.